NachoAP-UC3M/Control_Torque_iiwa_Matlab/README.md

 CHANGE nacho BY your user name.
 example:
-if your user name is Paco
+⋅⋅⋅if your user name is Paco
 ```export ROS_WORKSPACE=/home/nacho/catkin_ws``` by ```export ROS_WORKSPACE=/home/Paco/catkin_ws```

 CHANGE catkin_ws by your_workspace_name